 Our MITI Coding Team

 Jill Findley, Ph.D., is an educational psychologist, licensed physical therapist, certified yoga teacher, and team member for the Health Education & Training Institute (HETI).
 She has been a member of the Motivational Interviewing Network of Trainers since 2019 and is honored to be part of HETI's coding team.
 Jill is passionate about Motivational Interviewing and is a dedicated learner, compassionate instructor, and excellent listener.

 Jill has taught both Research Methods and Biostatistics at the graduate level.
 Her research interests include meta-analysis, psychometrics, biofeedback, and motivational interviewing in healthcare interventions.

 She has worked with people with a variety of illnesses and conditions such as those with amputations, autism, chronic pain, developmental disabilities, spinal cord injuries, and traumatic brain injuries in addition to those in post-surgical recovery.
-Her work experience spans hospitals – including the Veterans Affairs Medical Center, clinics, home care, schools, and universities.
+Her work experience spans hospitals – including the Veterans Administration Medical Center, clinics, home care, schools, and universities.